 2. You can’t guarantee the security of your digital assets

 Organizations that can’t locate digital assets or rely on cloud-based shared drives often struggle to protect the security of those assets due to a lack of comprehensive security controls.
-Switching to a Digital Asset Management solution is a great way to protect the security of your assets because you can use features like user access permissions and authentication, to control who has access to what marketing materials.
+Switching to a DAM system is a great way to protect the security of your assets because you can use features like user access permissions and authentication, to control who has access to what marketing materials.

 Learn more about content & data security here